gregofgreg5/magick-ink2020/player-characters/clara/darkclaw.md

 > If she uses Steady Aim she **cannot** make a second blade attack

-*You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.*

 ## Psionic Power
 > Starting at 3rd level, you harbor a wellspring of psionic energy within yourself.
 This energy is represented by your Psionic Energy dice, which are each a d6.
 You have a number of these dice equal to twice your proficiency bonus, and they fuel various psionic powers you have, which are detailed below.
 >